-Thinking about David O’Connell this afternoon, I remembered a long section in Anthony Cotterell’s account of D-Day and afterwards, in which he meets an RAF team come to service the aircraft and construct airfields to support the invasion troops.
-Anthony had not been allowed to cross the Channel with the Armoured Brigade he was attached to, and his problem on the day after D-Day was to find them.
+Thinking about David O’Connell this afternoon (see the last post), I remembered a long section in Anthony Cotterell’s account of D-Day and afterwards, in which he meets an RAF team come to service the aircraft and construct airfields to support the invasion troops.
+Anthony Cotterell was a superb soldier-journalist, always keen to get a first-hand view of momentous events in the war.
+He had not been allowed to cross the Channel with the Armoured Brigade he was attached to, and his problem on the day after D-Day was to find them.

 WEDNESDAY, 7 JUNE 1944